 - School and Youth Activities: Incorporate lesson plans and student activities that teach about building peace and justice.

 - Race Relations: Host an event to promote better understanding of race relations and discrimination.

 - Other Ideas: How about a peace walk or march?
 A peace garden?
 A lemonade stand for peace?
 A free day of yoga for peace?
 An art project?
 Write an editorial or letter to elected official?
 A music composition?
 An event promoting ecology?

-These could be activities that you are already doing or can be new events planned for the Arkansas Peace Week.
-Events and activities will be promoted in a calendar of events.
+These could be activities that you are already doing or new events planned for the Arkansas Peace Week.
+Events and activities will be promoted in a Peace Week calendar of events.